-For theaters around the world, the COVID-19 pandemic has resulted in existential uncertainty about our future.
+For theaters around the world, the COVID-19 pandemic resulted in existential uncertainty about our future.
 In response to this crisis, the A.R.T. and the Healthy Buildings Program at the Harvard T.H.
-Chan School of Public Health have collaborated to create this roadmap, which first launched on May 27, 2020.
-As we look to recovery, we see an opportunity for a necessary reset and reimagining.
-The A.R.T. is making an ongoing commitment to public health in our practice and programming.
-Racism in America is a public health crisis, and a central part of the A.R.T.’s recovery from the pandemic is becoming an anti-racist and anti-oppressive organization.
+Chan School of Public Health collaborated to create The Roadmap for Recovery and Resilience, which first launched on May 27, 2020.
+Through this process, the A.R.T. has made an ongoing commitment to public health in our practice and programming.
+Racism in America is both a public health and creative crisis, and A.R.T.’s vision for the future is becoming an organization whose culture and artistry are guided by policies and practices that are anti-racist and anti-oppressive.

 — Joseph Allen, Director of the Healthy Buildings Program